JiangBioLab/DeepCCI/README.md

 #### **(1) Preprocess input files**

-The cluster model of DeepCCI accepts scRNA-seq data format: CSV and h5
+The cluster model of DeepCCI accepts scRNA-seq data format: CSV and h5.
+The processed feature file of scRNA-seq data will be provided.
+Depending on the size of the scRNA-seq file，the process will take 5-10 minutes.

 ##### CSV format

 Take an example of Yan 's  (GSE36552).

 ```
 cd Cluster_model